-- Insert either the LETG or the HETG as appropriate and perform the investigation viewing the zeroth-order image.
-This solution may be so dramatic as to substantially increase the required observing time. - Offset point.
-To be effective, this solution may result in substantially reduced spatial resolution.

-2. Bright nearby source

-- Depending on the proximity, an appropriate choice of roll angle and/or aim point can position the offending source (or sources) off the detector.
-The option of blocking the flux from bright sources using the HRC shutters is currently unavailable. - Request a rectangular window for the on-board data so that events produced by the nearby bright source (or sources) do not contribute to the telemetry limit.
+- 1. Bright target: - Insert either the LETG or HETG and analyze the zeroth-order image.
+This solution may be so dramatic as to substantially increase the required observing time. - Offset aimpoint.
+To be effective, this solution may result in substantially reduced spatial resolution. - 2.
+Bright nearby source - Depending on the proximity, an appropriate choice of roll angle and/or offset can position the offending source(s) off the detector.
+The option of blocking the flux from bright sources using the HRC shutters is currently unavailable. - Request a rectangular window for on-board data so that events produced by the nearby bright source(s) do not contribute to the telemetry limit.